Kuldeep-Nayak/Timeline/README.md

 * **State Management**: Code to track the current active event and manage transitions smoothly.
 * **Auto-Progress Feature**: A function that automatically moves through the timeline events after a set interval.

+The media news of IG Drones is displayed on a timeline organized by year.

+Official Website of IG Drones: https://igdrones.com

 ### References:
 https://www.youtube.com/watch?v=yExvFZNYxcY, AI tool (ChatGPT)